HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 (that) branches out every step i take

 left right left right
-choices b'come undone
+choices come undone

-feels like a fucking game
+feels it like a fucking game
 still too late

 spill ya guts like a riva MIA
 in action now we trust  (thoughts)